jbzurn/wearscript-docs/bluetooth.rst

 Put your device into a bluetooth pairing mode.
 Select Bluetooth, then use the touchpad to select your device.
 You'll be asked to type a code using the keyboard and then you are all done.

+If you are relatively new to Linux/programming, here are some more detailed instructions: https://github.com/jbzurn/glass_docs/blob/master/howto_pair_bluetooth_keyboard_with_glass.txt

 Arduino <-> Glass
 ------------------